Opening a Dispute Claisy: The Complete Guide to Quick Compensation

 Required Documents ✅

-• Affidavit (Must be detailed and mention the item(s): serial number, IMEI, etc.)
+• Filing a police report (Must be detailed and mention the item(s): serial number, IMEI, etc.)

-• Package photos: A general view of the package and a close-up of the damaged area (if visible).
+• Packaging photos A general view of the package and a close-up of the damaged area (if visible).

-• Photos of the merchandise: A view of the entire object from all sides and one or more close-ups of the damage.
+• Photos of the merchandise: A view of the entire item from all angles and one or more close-ups of the damage.

-• Affidavit (Must be detailed and mention the item(s) and circumstances of delivery)
+• Sworn statement (Must be detailed and mention the item(s) and circumstances of delivery)

 • Packaging photos

-• Other (Invoice, Transport label, Exchanges with consignee...)
+• Other (Invoice, Shipping label, Correspondence with recipient, etc.)

-• Affidavit (Must be detailed and mention the item(s) and circumstances of delivery)
+• Sworn statement (Must be detailed and mention the item(s) and circumstances of delivery)

 • Packaging photos